Dhivya Polytechnic College: Location

 Dhivya Polytechnic College is in Chetpet, Arcot to Villupuram State Highway (SH4).
 It is 148 km from Chennai, and the nearest railway station is Polur (26 km).

 Facilities

 Library

 A modernized library has been established on the campus containing more than 12,000 volumes of books with topics related to arts, science, engineering, technology and management, adding the latest books and editions on the above subjects.
-To facilitate the periodic update of student's knowledge, the college subscribes Indian and international journals and magazines.
+To facilitate the periodic update of student's knowledge, the college subscribes to Indian and international journals and magazines.

 Placements

 Over the years, many Indian companies have arrived at Dhivya Polytechnic College for campus placements.